Up to 50% off sofas & mattresses — limited‑time deals.

 Alternatives to consider

-• Measure not just width, but full depth clearance; deeper sofas change traffic flow fast.
+• Measure not just width, but full depth clearance; deeper sofas change traffic flow faster than you expect.

-• If you do laptop work, keep a small lumbar pillow nearby and treat it as part of the setup.
+• If you do laptop work, keep a small lumbar pillow nearby for back support and treat it as part of the setup.

 • Rotate seating positions during the first few weeks to even out early wear.